-Marc Kielburger, Co-Founder of Free The Children joined Jacob Owner and
+Craig Kielburger, Co-Founder and Chair of Free The Children joined Jacob

-in downtown Toronto.
-The first 150 customers who purchased a campaign t-shirt
+Montreal.
+The first 150 customers who purchased a campaign t-shirt received a

-Providing meaning in a Material World".
-Each purchase was also complemented by
+meaning in a Material World".
+Each purchase was also complemented by a

 reduce its impact on the environment.